Project

 Actions #4

-Updated by Denis 'GNUtoo' Carikli almost 4 years ago
+Updated by Denis 'GNUtoo' Carikli over 4 years ago

 • Subject changed from Investigate, and avoid/recover from EFS corruptions. to Investigate the creation of nv_data.bin by the nonfree RIL